All the Law & Order: SVU Detectives Through the Years

 Junior Detective Brian Cassidy (Dean Winters)

-Brian Cassidy (Dean Winters) was an on-again-off-again investigator for the SVU who first made an impression on viewers as Benson's first-ever love interest.
-As an SVU Detective, he struggled to find his footing, largely due to grappling with his emotions while investigating grueling sex crimes.
+Brian Cassidy was an on-again-off-again investigator for the SVU who first made an impression on viewers as Benson's first-ever love interest.
+As an SVU Detective, he struggled to find his footing, largely due to grappling with the emotions of investigating grueling sex crimes.
 Although he struggled at the SVU, Cragen could tell Cassidy was a talented cop, so he was transferred to the Narcotics Unit.

 In Season 13, Cassidy returned as an undercover officer for Internal Affairs Bureau, briefly sparking another romance with Benson.
 Their fling eventually fizzled out, and Cassidy retired after becoming the wrongful suspect in a criminal case.